mabnhdev/dni-vagrant/README.md

 * Building a custom Ubuntu-Core ONIE NOS Installer for DNI L9032NXB.
   * cd /home/vagrant/DNI/dni-snappy
+  * snapcraft login
+   * enter your Ubuntu One credentials
   * snapcraft clean && snapcraft
   * When you are prompted to build the driver...
   * Open a second ssh session to the vagrant image.